Zhubiaooo/Traits_estimation_deviation/README.md

     * Seed_source: Species population of field exp.
     * Origin:  Geographical origin of species
     * Lifeform: Lifeform of species
+    * SLA_obs: Specific leaf area (cm2/g) estimated in the first year of field exp.
+    * Hmax_obs:  Maximum height (cm) estimated in the first year of field exp.
+    * AGB_obs: Aboveground biomass (g) estimated in the first year of field exp.
     * rebio2021: Relative biomass of each species in each plot in the first year of the field experiment
     * rebio2022: Relative biomass of each species in each plot in the second year of the field experiment